junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — The Speaker designated the Honorable Bruce Poliquin to act as Chairman of the Committee.
 - 2017-05-25 — The previous question was ordered pursuant to the rule.
 - 2017-05-25 — The resolution provides for one hour of general debate on H.R.
 1973 and H.R.
 1761.
 The resolution provides for proceedings during the period from May 26, 2017 through June 5, 2017.
+- 2017-06-05 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.